-1850's to 1920's: An opportunity to explore the basic underlying philosophies that have gone into the making of the modern United States.
-The period covered will start with the Colonial Period, the Westward Movement, Immigration, the Civil War, and the Industrial Revolution, with special emphasis on the Declaration of Independence and the United States Constitution.
+This course will provide students an opportunity to explore the basic underlying philosophies that have gone into the making of the modern United States through a thematic approach to history.
+The themes covered will include Immigration, Population Trends, the Progressive Era, and the Labor Movement.